etendosoftware/docs/docs/products/etendo-classic/user-guide/general-setup/security.md

 !!! info

     To be able to include this functionality, the Financial Extensions Bundle must be installed.
-To do that, follow the instructions from the marketplace: [Platform Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614){target="_blank"}
+To do that, follow the instructions from the marketplace: [Platform Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614){target="_blank"}.

-In this tab you can configure the dynamic applications that the selected role has access to.
+In this tab, you can configure the dynamic applications that the selected role has access to.

 ![](/docs/assets/products/etendo-classic/user-guide/general-setup/security/DynamicAppRoleTab.png)

 Fields to note:

-- **App:** In this drop-down menu you select the application that you want to assign to the role.
+- **App:** In this drop-down menu, you select the application that you want to assign to the role.
 - **Version:** Here we assign the version of the application we want to use in this role.
 - **Active:** To select if this application is active or not.